datafilter/HalfKey/readme.md

 ## Proof of concept --> [halfkey.datafilter.app](https://halfkey.datafilter.app/)

-Take NOTE:
+NOTE:
 Persistent storage on a PWA is not guaranteed, data you save on a PWA could be deleted by your browser/device.
-Backup your Half Key data somewhere, for example, along with your passwords in your password manager.
+Backup your HalfKey data somewhere, for example, along with your passwords in your password manager.

 The PWA is functional and can be used as-is, but doesn't yet guide the user (TBD)
 * Add in-app instructions/explainers